 We can translate this into formulas without too much work.
 The Dn lattice consists of all n-tuples of integers that sum to an even integer: requiring that they sum to an even integer picks out the center of every other hypercube in our checkerboard.
 Then, to get E8, we take the union of two copies of the D8 lattice: the original one and another one shifted by (1/2, ..., 1/2).

 (Actually this "doubled Dn" is interesting in any dimension, and it's called Dn+.
 In 3 dimensions this is how carbon atoms are arranged in a diamond!
+In any dimension, the volume of the unit cell of Dn+ is 1, so we can say it's "unimodular".
 But Dn+ is only a lattice in even dimensions.
 In dimensions that are multiples of 4, it's an "integral" lattice, meaning that the dot product of any two vectors in the lattice is an integer.
-It's also "unimodular", meaning that the volume of the unit cell is 1.
 And in dimensions that are multiples of 8, it's also "even", meaning that the dot product of any vector with itself is even.
-D8+ = E8 is the only even unimodular lattice in 8 dimensions; in 16 dimensions there are just two: E8 x E8 and D16+.
+In fact, even unimodular lattices are only possible in Euclidean space when the dimension is a multiple of 8.
+D8+ = E8 is the only even unimodular lattice in 8 dimensions; in 16 dimensions there are just two: E8 × E8 and D16+.
 As explained in "week95", these give two versions of heterotic string theory.)

 Summarizing, we can say E8 consists of all 8-tuples of real numbers (x1, ..., x8) that sum to an even integer and that are either all integers or all integers plus 1/2.